hongjinn/myproject-django-mod_wsgi-apache/README.md

   * Click "Launch Instances"
   * Now let's set up our SSH keys.
 From the bash terminal...
 ```
-# Go to where you key pair was downloaded, for example
+# Go to where your key pair was downloaded, for example
 cd '/mnt/c/Users/Hongjinn Park/Downloads'

 # Create a new folder to house your ssh keys if it doesn't already exist